Biography of the pianist and Chopin

 recordings and feels close to

 him.
 Kissin is not only an outstanding performer and improviser, but also a composer.
-He has inspired many to play the piano.
+He has inspired many to

 Several years ago, Anna Kantor moved in to live with Evgeny, his